dayuoba/sexy-vim/README.md

 #### Preview

-Follow the below and you will get the sxy vim
+Follow the below and you will get the sexy vim

 * [oh-my-zsh](http://ohmyz.sh/)